Ochlology

 Arms's description of market

-relationship may appear pretty crude, a progression of
+representation may appear pretty crude, a progression of

 chartist happens to receive his data.
 If the

-continuous flow of trading could actually be
+continuous flow of trading could be

 varying rapidity.
-This fluctuating relationship
+The fluctuating relationship

-of density to velocity.
+of the fluid's density to its velocity.
 The

 classical description is by Daniel

 Bernoulli (1700-1782).
-Bernoulli
+It was Bernoulli

-shows how principles of conservation force a narrower stream to flow
+who showed how principles of conservation force a narrower stream to flow

 faster and at lower pressure than a